2010–11 NFL playoffs: AFC: New York Jets 28, New England Patriots 21

-After the kickoff, New England drove to the Jets 34-yard line with an eight-minute drive, but then faced fourth down and 13.
+After the kickoff, New England drove to the Jets' 34-yard line with an eight-minute drive but then faced fourth down and 13.
 Rather than risk a 52-yard field goal attempt, they attempted to get the first down, but Branch dropped a pass from Brady and the Patriots turned the ball over.
 New England's defense then made a key defensive stand, forcing a quick three-and-out, and Julian Edelman returned Steve Weatherford's punt 41 yards to the New York 43-yard line before being tackled by Weatherford himself.
 Brady then led New England to the 17-yard line where Graham made his second field goal to cut their deficit to seven points.
 However, Jets corner Antonio Cromartie recovered Graham's onside kick attempt and returned it 23 yards to the Patriots 20-yard line.
 Shonn Greene then scored with a 16-yard run, making the score 28–14 with 1:41 left in the game.

 Brandon Tate returned the ensuing kickoff 23 yards to the 41-yard line, sparking a 59-yard scoring drive that ended with Brady's 13-yard touchdown pass to Branch with 24 seconds left.
-But Graham's second attempt at an onside kick also failed, ending any chance of a miracle comeback.
+But Graham's second attempt at an onside kick also failed, ending any chance of a miracle comeback and sealing the miracle upset for the Jets.

 Brady finished the game 29 of 45 for 299 yards and two touchdowns, with one interception.
 His one pick ended his NFL record of consecutive passes without an interception at 340.
 Cotchery had five receptions for 96 yards, Harris had nine tackles, three assists, and an interception, while Ellis added five tackles and two sacks.
 With this win, the Jets advanced to their second consecutive AFC Championship Game in Sanchez's first two years as a starter.

-This would be the last time the Patriots would get eliminated prior to the AFC Championship Game until 2019.
-Until 2020, this was the last playoff win by an AFC East team other than New England.
-In the 2021-22 NFL playoffs AFC Wild Card round, the AFC East Division Champion Buffalo Bills defeated the Patriots 47-17 in Highmark Stadium.
+This would be the last time the Patriots would get eliminated before the AFC Championship Game until 2019.
+This was the last playoff win by an AFC East team other than New England until the Bills in 2021.

 This was the third postseason meeting between the Jets and Patriots.
 New England won both prior meetings, including a 37–16 victory in the 2006 AFC Wild Card playoffs.